-To me, they are not perfect, but they are an excellent expression of many of the key ideas behind Agile.
+To me, they are not perfect, but they are an excellent expression of many key ideas behind Agile.
 And we should be thinking about them every day.
 They require thought and common sense to consider how they should be applied on a day-to-day basis.
-And explanation.
-Yes, I meant every day.
-In part because we humans so easily forget, and in part because the opposite ideas are also quite deeply embedded in us.
+As well as explanation.
+For example, a SM should re-explain them frequently to the Team.

 Ken Schwaber, in a recent blog post here, compares the Scrum Values to the values (and also principles) articulated by Kent Beck, in his book Extreme Programming Explained.
 I definitely recommend Kent Beck’s book, and its chapters on Values and Principles.